DebbieMOmondi/DebbieMOmondi/README.md

-## Debbie's Portfolio
+## Welcome To My Portfolio

-# 👩🏽‍💻 About Me
+# Hi, I'm Debbie 👋

-Hi there!
-I'm **Debbie** — a data science enthusiast blending global perspective with analytical curiosity.
+I'm a data science enthusiast blending global perspective with analytical curiosity.

 Currently diving deep into Exploratory Data Analysis and SQL at **Moringa School**, I'm passionate about using data to drive smart, impactful decisions.